aws/aws-sdk-pandas/adr/0010-migrate-ci-to-github-actions.md

 ### Comparison with prior art

 AWS Powertools for Lambda (Python) — a comparable AWS open-source project — uses GitHub Actions with OIDC for all CI, including e2e tests that deploy to AWS.
 They additionally enforce SHA-pinned actions via a dedicated workflow.
-We adopt the same practices: OIDC federation, SHA-pinned actions, repo origin checks, and environment-gated approvals for sensitive jobs.
+We adopt the same practices: SHA-pinned actions, repo origin checks, and environment-gated approvals for sensitive jobs.

 ### Removed attack surface

 The migration actually **removes** some attack surface present in the current setup:

 - **GitHub OAuth token** — currently stored in Secrets Manager and used by CodeBuild's GitHub source credentials.
-Replaced by OIDC (no long-lived token).
+No longer needed.
 - **S3 artifacts bucket + KMS CMK** — no longer needed.
 Fewer resources to manage and secure.
 - **Multiple CodeBuild service roles** — consolidated into one, reducing IAM sprawl.
+- **Buildspecs** — eliminated entirely.
+Workflow steps are defined in `.github/workflows/` and are subject to PR review, branch protection, and `pull_request_target` controls.

 ## Consequences

 ### Positive

 - Single repository for all CI configuration and test infrastructure.
-- Native PR check integration — logs, status, and artifacts visible directly in GitHub.
+- Native PR check integration — logs, status, and artifacts visible directly in GitHub Actions.
-- Python version matrix managed declaratively in YAML instead of CodeBuild batch builds.
+- Python version matrix managed declaratively in workflow YAML instead of CodeBuild batch builds.
 - AL2 dependency eliminated (standard AL2023 CodeBuild image).
-- Simpler IAM: one CodeBuild project, one service role, one test role, one OIDC role.
+- Simpler IAM: one CodeBuild project, one service role, one test role.
+No OIDC role needed for test triggering.
+- No buildspecs — workflow steps run directly on the CodeBuild runner, using standard GitHub Actions (`actions/checkout`, `setup-python`, etc.).
 - Infrastructure deployment via GitHub Actions workflow with environment approval gates.

 ### Negative

 - CodeBuild is still required for VPC database tests — full elimination would require self-hosted runners inside the VPC, which introduces fleet management overhead and a wider security surface.
-- ~1–2 minute overhead per job for the GitHub Actions → CodeBuild handoff (OIDC token exchange, StartBuild API call, log streaming).
+- CodeBuild-hosted runner is a newer AWS feature with less community adoption than `aws-actions/aws-codebuild-run-build`.

 ### Future opportunities

-- **Split tests by VPC requirement** — ~40 test files (~300+ test functions) only need public AWS API access (S3, Glue, Athena, DynamoDB, Timestream, etc.) and could run directly on GitHub Actions runners via OIDC, without CodeBuild.
+- **Split tests by VPC requirement** — ~40 test files (~300+ test functions) only need public AWS API access (S3, Glue, Athena, DynamoDB, Timestream, etc.) and could run directly on GitHub-hosted runners via OIDC, without CodeBuild.
 Only ~8 test files (~185 test functions) require VPC database connectivity.
 This split would further reduce CodeBuild usage and speed up the majority of the test suite.
 - **Self-hosted runners** — if VPC database tests are eventually moved to self-hosted GitHub Actions runners, CodeBuild can be fully retired.